-System maintenance recommendations:
+System maintenance/monitoring recommendations:

-• Inspect external portions of the systems, including fans, piping, alarms, labeling, etc., biannually to evaluate system integrity.
-Repair or replace components as necessary.

-- Inspect fans monthly to ensure they are operating properly and are securely mounted.
+- Inspect external portions of the systems, including fans, piping, alarms, labeling, etc., annually to evaluate system integrity.
+Repair or replace components as necessary. - Inspect fans monthly to ensure they are operating properly and are securely mounted.
 Repair or replace components as necessary. - Inspect exhaust points monthly to ensure they haven't become plugged or blocked.
 Inspect more frequently in cold weather to ensure the exhaust points are not clogged by snow or ice. - It is recommended that system inspections and maintenance be performed on a regular basis and that documentation of these activities be generated and retained.
-Regulatory agencies (e.g. NYSDEC, MCDOH, NYSDOH, etc.) may require that copies of such documentation be submitted. - Perform other maintenance activities as specified by manufacturer of installed equipment.
+Regulatory agencies (e.g. NYSDEC, MCDOH, NYSDOH, etc.) may require that copies of such documentation be submitted.
+An example annual certification form is included as Appendix 9. - Perform other maintenance activities as specified by manufacturer of installed equipment.

-6.0 CONTACT INFORMATION
+7.0 CONTACT INFORMATION